BradHutchings/Mmojo-Server-v2/instructions/402-Restore-Models.md

 **THIS STEP IS NOT IMPLEMENTED YET. -BRAD**

 ### About this Step
-In this step, you will copy `,gguf` models previously backed up to your Mmojo Share to this build environment.
+In this step, you will copy `.gguf` models previously backed up to your Mmojo Share to this build environment.

 If you would like to convert some Hugging Face models, please proceed to [410.
 Convert Models](402-Convert-Models.md).